 Dear Superintendent, School Board member, Principal, etc.

 The Pentagon collects the contact information of millions of young people without mom and dad’s knowledge or consent.
 State legislators in Maryland saw the injustice and passed a law mandating the placement of the military recruiter opt-out language on the child’s emergency contact form completed by all parents annually.
-Parents should know they have the right to say no to having their child’s information sent to military recruiters.
-The military recruiter opt-out form should be mandatory in Name of state.
-We call on you to work with us in this regard.
+Parent’s signatures for the military opt-opt/opt-in form should be required in Name of state.
+Parents must be made aware it is their right to opt out.
+A right you do not learn about – or find any means to act on – is not a right at all!
+I call on you to work with me in this regard.
+Can I count on your support?